Skip to main content

 From the Bolivian Border to Copacabana:

-Collectivos in the form of the usual white minivans cost 3B (€0.40), the ‘car’ collectivos cost 4B (€0.50) but fill up faster due to less seats.
+Collectivos in the form of the usual white minivans cost 3B (€0.40), and the ‘car’ collectivos cost 4B (€0.50) but fill up faster due to fewer seats.
 We were waiting 20 minutes.

 Be warned, when we approached the collectivos, they originally quoted us 20B (€2.50) for the two of us.
 Yeah, welcome to Bolivia!